Abstract

 Ability to coordinate and manage the flow of information within the circuit in a reliable & predicable way.

-The flat parts are the breathing room to set things up like turning off the store signal if we want it to stop storing data, making it easier to design and analyze.
+The flat parts are the breathing room to set things up like turning off the store signal if we want it to stop execution on the ALU, making it easier to design and analyze.

 Edge-triggered